jsc0326/Data-Portfolio/README.md

 # Data-Portfolio
-This is my repository for my projects
+This is my repository for data cleaning projects, primarily in Excel and SQL.